 The four principles of accessibility are the key factors to consider when building accessible web pages.
-They are the basic requirements that must be met in order for users to be able to make sense of a web page.
-If you don’t considering these factors, your site may fail to meet the needs of your users and you could lose business.
+They are the requirements that must be met for users to be able to make sense of a web page.
+If you don’t consider these factors, your site may fail to meet the needs of your users, and you could lose business.
 The four principles are perceivable, operable, understandable and robust.

-The second part of understandable, is related to user interfaces.
-Users will expect a page to be linear and functional like the other webpages on the internet.
+The second part of understandable is related to user interfaces.
+Users will expect a page to be linear and functional like the other web pages on the internet.
 If your website isn’t linear or has unexpected functionality, users will not intuitively understand how to use it.
-The best way to assure your website is understandable is to follow best practices and keep your code standards compliant.
+The best way to assure your site is understandable is to follow best practices and keep your code standards compliant.

-To be robust a site needs to be available to different types of web browsers and assistive technologies.
+To be robust, a site needs to be available to different types of web browsers and assistive technologies.
 This also means that the site should continue to be usable as technology advances.
-The best way to assure that a site is robust is to keep it compliant with standards, and code it cleanly and correctly.
+The best way to assure that a website is robust is to keep it compliant with standards and code it cleanly and correctly.
 Technologies may change, but sticking with the standards will keep your site up-to-date.

 Also, avoiding obscure technologies like a flash will help.
 Flash was very popular in the past, but its appeal has faded as its support has waned.
 Flash is also notoriously difficult to make accessible.
 Keep this in mind when considering a plugin based technology that may not have staying power.